Bobi Wine: The Bobi Wine Edutainment

-The messages contained in these music projects were typically aimed at politicians, urging them to take greater care of the underprivileged, as well as encouraging ordinary citizens to be more responsible in their communities.
-Topics covered include hygiene, maternal health, child pregnancies, child marriages, domestic violence and HIV/AIDS.
+The messages contained in these music projects were typically aimed at the government and its officials, urging them to take greater care of the underprivileged, as well as encouraging ordinary citizens to be more responsible in their communities.
+Topics covered include hygiene, maternal health, abortion, child pregnancies, child marriages, domestic violence and HIV/AIDS.

-Wine's music resonated strongly with the public, earning him the nickname "Ghetto President" and helping him establish a prominent position in Ugandan politics later in his career.
+Wine's music often focused on the experiences of poorer communities and contributed to his public profile, leading to the nickname "Ghetto President" and increasing his prominence before his political career.

 Film career

 Wine is also a film actor, mainly starring in local Ugandan movies.
 In 2010, he was cast in Cleopatra Koheirwe's drama film Yogera.
 In 2015, he was cast in a lead role in the Twaweza-supported film Situka with Hellen Lukoma.
 He has also worked on a number of other films, including Divizionz.